Obscene Publications Act 1959: Provisions

-Powers of search and seizure are covered by Section 3, which also repealed the Obscene Publications Act 1857.
+Covers Powers of search and seizure, which also repealed the Obscene Publications Act 1857.
 This section allows a Justice of the Peace, if satisfied that there are reasonable grounds to believe obscene publications are kept on certain premises for profit, to issue a warrant for that location.
 This warrant allows a police officer to enter the premises, search them and remove any suspect publications; if such publications are found, the officer can also take records relating to the businesses trade.
 The articles must then be brought before a magistrate and either forfeited by the owners or returned.
 The owner, author or publisher of the articles, or the person from whom they were seized, may appear before the magistrate to argue why they should not be forfeited.